ibm-cloud-docs/EventStreams/eventstreams157.md

 ## Supported capabilities
 {: #capabilities}

-There are differences between the capabilities of the Classic plan and the new Standard plan.
+There are differences between the capabilities of the Classic plan and the Enterrpise plan.
 To align the product offerings, adopt new technology choices, and remove less-used features, not all capabilities are carried forward.
 A comparison of the features is available at [Choosing your plan](/docs/services/EventStreams?topic=eventstreams-plan_choose).
 If you rely on these functions, use the following information to help you migrate.

 * If you currently use the REST APIs on the Classic plan, see [Migrating the REST APIs](/docs/services/EventStreams?topic=eventstreams-migrate_rest_apis).
 * If you currently use the {{site.data.keyword.mql}} API on the Classic plan, see [Migrating MQ Light to Kafka](/docs/services/EventStreams?topic=eventstreams-migrate_mqlight).